machow/coffee-sales-data/README.md

-This repository generates sales data for a fictitious coffee device store.
+This repository generates sales data for a fictitious coffee device store (see this [jupyter notebook](./example_notebook.ipynb)).
 It’s used to generate this table for the Great Tables examples gallery (scroll down for code):

 ![An image of a Great Table output, which is an HTML table.
 Each row is a coffee product](./data/coffee-table.png)